maurictg/QQuery/README.md

 ```

 ### $.post(url, data, callback, resType = 'json', reqType = 'urlencoded')
 Post data to the server.
-This is also a hlper for $.ajax
+This is also a helper for $.ajax
 ```js
 $.post('/postdata', {name: 'henk'}, (r, code) => {
     if(code === 200) {